mongodb/specifications/source/gridfs/gridfs-spec.md

 ## Design Rationale

-Why is the default chunk size 255 KiB?\
-On MMAPv1, the server provides documents with extra padding to allow for in-place updates.
+Q: Why is the default chunk size 255 KiB?<br> A: On MMAPv1, the server provides documents with extra padding to allow for in-place updates.
 When the "data" field of a chunk is limited to 255 KiB, it ensures that the whole chunk document (the chunk data along with an `_id` and other information) will fit into a 256 KiB section of memory, making the best use of the provided padding.
 Users setting custom chunk sizes are advised not to use round power-of-two values, as the whole chunk document is likely to exceed that space and demand extra padding from the system.
 WiredTiger handles its memory differently, and this optimization does not apply.
 However, because application code generally won"t know what storage engine will be used in the database, always avoiding round power-of-two chunk sizes is recommended.

-Why can"t I alter documents once they are in the system?\
-GridFS works with documents stored in multiple collections within MongoDB.
+Q: Why can"t I alter documents once they are in the system?<br> A: GridFS works with documents stored in multiple collections within MongoDB.
 Because there is currently no way to atomically perform operations across collections in MongoDB, there is no way to alter stored files in a way that prevents race conditions between GridFS clients.
 Updating GridFS stored files without that server functionality would involve a data model that could support this type of concurrency, and changing the GridFS data model is outside of the scope of this spec.

-Why provide a "rename" method?\
-By providing users with a reasonable alternative for renaming a file, we can discourage users from writing directly to the files collections under GridFS.
+Q: Why provide a "rename" method?<br> A: By providing users with a reasonable alternative for renaming a file, we can discourage users from writing directly to the files collections under GridFS.
 With this approach we can prevent critical files collection documents fields from being mistakenly altered.

-Why is there no way to perform arbitrary updates on the files collection?\
-The rename helper defined in this spec allows users to easily rename a stored file.
+Q: Why is there no way to perform arbitrary updates on the files collection?<br> A: The rename helper defined in this spec allows users to easily rename a stored file.
 While updating files collection documents in other, more granular ways might be helpful for some users, validating such updates to ensure that other files collection document fields remain protected is a complicated task.
 We leave the decision of how best to provide this functionality to a future spec.

-What is the "md5" field of a files collection document and how was it used?\
-"md5" holds an MD5 checksum that is computed from the original contents of a user file.
+Q: What is the "md5" field of a files collection document and how was it used?<br> A: "md5" holds an MD5 checksum that is computed from the original contents of a user file.
 Historically, GridFS did not use acknowledged writes, so this checksum was necessary to ensure that writes went through properly.
 With acknowledged writes, the MD5 checksum is still useful to ensure that files in GridFS have not been corrupted.
 A third party directly accessing the 'files' and "chunks" collections under GridFS could, inadvertently or maliciously, make changes to documents that would make them unusable by